-We are dedicated to improving the lives of patients suffering from hematological malignancies by delivering an innovative immune modulator to enhance the curative potential of allogeneic Hematopoietic Stem Cell Transplantation (HSCT).
+We are dedicated to improving the lives of patients suffering from hematological malignancies by delivering an innovative immune modulator to enhance the curative potential of both allogeneic Hematopoietic Stem Cell Transplantation (HSCT) and CAR-T cell therapy.

-Priothera is leading the way in developing mocravimod, a S1P receptor modulator as an adjunctive immune therapy to allo-HSCT.
+Priothera is leading the way in developing mocravimod, a S1P receptor modulator as an adjunctive and maintenance immune therapy to allo-HSCT and to CAR-T.

-S1P receptor modulators largely reduce the egress of T-cell subsets from lymphatic tissues and are thereby suggested to inhibit graft-versus-host disease (GvHD) while at the same time enhancing graft-versus-leukemia benefits in patients receiving allogeneic Hematopoietic Stem Cell Transplantation (HSCT).
+S1P receptor modulators largely reduce the egress of T-cell from lymphatic tissues and are thereby inhibits graft-versus-host disease (GvHD) while at the same time enhancing graft-versus-leukemia benefits in patients receiving allogeneic Hematopoietic Stem Cell Transplantation (HSCT).

-Priothera is developing mocravimod (KRP203) to significantly improve the clinical outcome of allo-HSCT.
+Priothera is developing mocravimod (KRP203) to significantly improve the clinical outcome of allo-HSCT and CAR-T therapy.
 Mocravimod has been studied in pre-clinical stem cell transplantation models and has shown a survival benefit.
-In addition, mocravimod was safe and well tolerated and showed efficacy in patients with hematological malignancies undergoing allo-HSCT.
+Mocravimod was safe and well tolerated and showed efficacy in patients with hematological malignancies undergoing allo-HSCT.

 Allo-HSCT and mocravimod – A high unmet medical need